vignedev/Rigify-To-Unity/README.md

 **_Installation:_**
 - Download this repo as zip archive
-- In Blender Open Edit tab -> Preferences... -> Add-ons -> Instal... -> choose the downloaded zip archive
+- In Blender Open Edit tab -> Preferences... -> Add-ons -> Install... -> choose the downloaded zip archive
 - You can find the Addon under Rigging category, there should be "Rigify to Unity" addon

 **_Usage:_**